There are four ways to hide Null values in Tableau:

 ISNULL differs to the other formulas.
-It only checks whether a value is Null.
-ISNULL doesn’t convert a Null to something else.
+It tests if a value is Null.
+It doesn’t convert a Null to another value.

 Usually this is used within an IF statement.
 In plain English, if a value is null then do something, else do something else: